-In the coming weeks I wrote few more choppy verses with forced rhymes and made my mom and dad read and admire them.
+In the coming weeks, I wrote a few more choppy verses with forced rhymes and made my mom and dad read and admire them.
 By that time I had run out of things to bargain with my greedy siblings.

-In retrospection, it wasn’t Just the encouragement of my teacher that got me writing.
+In retrospect, it wasn’t just the encouragement of my teacher that got me writing.
 But that guilt and determination to be true to my words, got the right side of my brain to work overtime.

-More than writing, I love reading verses from my fellow poets, specially micro poetry, as it requires even more skill to evoke emotions in few words.
+More than writing, I love reading verses from my fellow poets, especially micro poetry, as it requires even more skill to evoke emotions in a few words.
 The way they weave their verses and capture the heart of their readers… It’s complete sorcery I tell you.

 The gentle souls, who quietly walk along with us.

 Paint it red!

 Music and all the feels that come along with it.